Yosna/Multi-Model-AI-Text-Generator/README.md

 - Multinomial sampling for randomized generation
 - CLI interface to toggle models and behavior
 - Full unit test coverage for utility functions
+- Loss visualization with matplotlib, including smoothing and saving plots
+- GPU-accelerated training by default

 ## Model Architectures